 Moderated by Yu Wang, PhD, Senior Researcher, Department of Architecture and Planning, NTNU

 This session is supported by URBAN-NORWAY-CHINA (project number 2884791), which is funded by the Norwegian Research Council’s INTPART program.

-Her main goal is to promote climate-neutral and socially innovative cities, through research, innovation and education.
-She leads several cooperation projects with public and private sector in Norway, EU and China.
+Annemie Wyckmans is co-Director of the Gemini Centre on Climate-Neutral and Socially Innovative Cities at NTNU/SINTEF.
+Her main goal is to promote this topic through research, innovation and education.
+She leads several innovation projects with public and private sector in Norway and Europe.

 Florian Schneider is a filmmaker, writer, and curator.
 His work is investigating the border crossings between mainstream and independent media, art theory and open source technology, documentary practices and unconventional forms of curating.
 Educated as a documentary filmmaker and working for the German-French TV station ‘arte’, he has focused on rethinking documentary practices across disciplines.
 Since 1993 he has pioneered a wide range of projects — most prominently Dictionary of War (2006-2010).
 One focus of his research is to reflect critically on the relationships between art and activism, aesthetics and politics.